alf-p-steinbach/Wrapped-stdlib/README.md

 **TLDR**:

-*stdlib* is a pure header library that provides
+Wrapped stdlib is a pure header library that provides

 * ***fixes***
   for some standard library issues, including that `<stdlib/fix/console_io.hpp>` makes Windows console i/o work for international text such as Norwegian “blåbærsyltetøy” (more precisely the *Basic Multilingual Plane* of Unicode is supported for the iostreams objects such as `cout`), with narrow text encoded as UTF-8;